RenaGao/L2Moderator/README.md

 # L2Moderator
-This is the codes for generation, annoation results for L2 Moderators
+These are the codes for annotation, experimental details, and dataset for L2 Moderators in group discussion.